 Each person’s vision of an ideal work environment may be different.
 But in general, a psychologically healthy workplace is one in which coworkers are respectful of each other’s personalities, ideas, and working styles; work is allocated fairly; and trust exists between coworkers, particularly between higher- and lower-level employees.
 Although it’s not always possible for someone to secure work in a field that is personally meaningful to them, employees who feel that they are doing work that is interesting, challenging, and rewarding are more likely to experience healthy workplace dynamics.

 If, on the other hand, poor workplace dynamics are not addressed, it can trigger burnout or widespread employee dissatisfaction.
-It may also lead to high turnover, which often creates challenges both for employees who leave and for those who are left behind.
+It may also lead to high turnover, which often creates challenges both for employees who leave and for those who are left behind, not to mention the organization as a whole.
 Thus, working toward strong workplace dynamics is in the best interest of workers, their families, and the company's bottom line.

 The term “toxic workplace” can be used to describe any workplace in which negative dynamics harm employee well-being, foster conflict between coworkers, or slow productivity.
 Possible signs of a toxic workplace include:

 Verbal abuse.
 Insulting language is frequently used, employees are belittled or threatened by superiors, disagreement is not tolerated, or malicious rumors are spread.